1afa/sabre-zarafa/README.md

             RewriteBase /

             # If the request does not reference an actual plain file or
-            # directory (such as server.php or images/stylesheets), interpret
+            # directory (such as server.php), interpret it as a "virtual path"
-            # it as a "virtual path" and pass it to server.php:
+            # and pass it to server.php:
             RewriteCond %{REQUEST_FILENAME} !-f
             RewriteCond %{REQUEST_FILENAME} !-d
             RewriteRule ^.*$ /server.php
         </Directory>

         # Files and directories writable by the server should never be public: